microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 Deploy Azure Resources namely - Azure Function App to host facade for OpenAI and Search APIs, Azure Search Service and a Azure Form Recognizer resource.

-Here are the SKUs that are needed for the provisioned Azure Resources
+Here are the SKUs that are needed for the Azure Resources:

 - Azure Function App - Consumption Plan
 - Azure Cognitive Search - Standard (To support semantic search)